Origins, Prophesies and the

 (1055-1145).
 There Tara said:

-cleared from your heart but I will explain it to you.
-The Great Mother is the void state
+your heart but I will explain it to you.
+The Great Mother is the void state of all the

-of all the dharmas which we call Mother of all Creation.
-The Mother is the Mother of the
+dharmas which we call Mother of all Creation.
+The Mother is the Mother of the Buddhas of

-Buddhas of the Three Times, the Dharmata of the Absolute State, beyond all obstructions,
+the Three Times, the Dharmata of the Absolute State, beyond all obstructions, the pure

 * T.Allione "Women of